 Oh, I mean, I wrote a book.

 I wrote a book that has over 50,000 words in it and it's the 1st book out of 4 and gosh darnet it's also my very first ever novel.
 And it has my name on it.
 So that.... that makes things feel wildly conflicting in the best possible way?

-And did I mention it's going to be out on Amazon by the end of the week?
+And did I mention it's going to be out on Amazon by November 18th?
 Yeah, that's also a thing that's happening.

 How did my hands get this sweaty?
 It's really unseasonably warm in here....

 Yup.
 That would be it.
 The cover.
 Now out in the world.
 It sure is a thing.

 I mean, it's really, really getting hot in here.
 Maybe I should crack open a window?

 I...
 I imagine the name and the cow hide and all of that up there may make it sound like some sort of a cowboy romance, with maybe a few space aliens thrown in?
 It's not though.
 There are no cowboys in this.
 Just your average ace dude who appears to have survived the End Of The World but has no idea how.
 And there are also cows.
 But none of it probably appears the way you'd want.
 All in all though, it should be a light, easy adventure story!

 But that's enough about me!
 How are you?
 Read any good books lately?
 Thinking about cows?
 Aren't we all.
 Ha ha!
 HAHAHAHAHAHHHAHAHAA.